 Full episode 93: Valentine’s Day ’98 Prologue Share a clip ByIra Glass Richard Klein of Cornell University explains that the way we view love really began with love poems in the 13th century — an illusion.
 (7 minutes) More in HistoryView all 644: Random Acts of History Apr.
 27, 2018 Act One: The Miseducation of Castlemont High A bunch of high school students gets taken to see a movie that’s supposed to teach them about history.
 627: Suitable for Children Oct.
 6, 2017 Act Four: Rocket Boy Paul Zimmer is eighty-three years old now, and he’s still haunted by something he saw in his teens.
 627: Suitable for Children Oct.
 6, 2017 Act Two: History is Not a Toy There’s a museum in Baltimore that was created to memorialize the black experience in America.
-More by Ira GlassView all 660: Hoaxing Yourself Nov.
+More by Ira GlassView all 666: The Theme That Shall Not Be Named Jan.
+18, 2019 Act Two: Details of the Devil Religion professor Elaine Pagels explains the roots and evolution of Satan in religious texts.
+660: Hoaxing Yourself Nov.
 2, 2018 Act One: The Sun Never Sets—On The Moosewood Restaurant The story of two young people who, in their search to figure out who they were, pretended to be people they weren't.
 656: Let Me Count the Ways Sept.
 14, 2018 Act Two: Kitchen Sink All the little and not-so-little ways the Trump administration is tightening its scrutiny of immigrants.
-651: If You Build It, Will They Come?
-July 13, 2018 Act Three: An Awful Place That You’re Lucky To Get To Ira Glass reads a favorite passage from the writing of the recently deceased poet Donald Hall.